ALShum/ALShum.github.io/about.md

 My [github](http://www.github.com/ALShum) has some of what I'm currently working on.

 ### Books
+[List of books](http://amzn.com/w/2J5XOKS2XTJT7) that are on my list to read eventually.

 ### Contact
-Email is the best way to contact me: alex -AT- ALShum.com or ashum -AT- iastate.edu
+Email is the best way to contact me:

+alex -AT- ALShum.com

+ashum -AT- iastate.edu